 Sociologically, we tend to be very influenced by our family and peers.
 Most want to “keep up with the Joneses next door”.
 This leads us down the very yellow brick road of material competition that has no good end.

-Making money in our society is a good thing when done consciously, people and planet before profit, it all works like a beautiful piece of music.
+Making money in our society is a good thing when done consciously, people and planet before profit, it can work like a beautiful piece of music.

 The psychological view